Words of Sympathy Phrases

 "My deepest sympathy to you at this time of sorrow.
 He/She is in God's care now and what better care could we ever ask for him/her?
 Now I pray for your comfort in the days ahead.
 God bless you and keep you in His tender care and love for all eternity."

 Whether on a sympathy card or in a letter, these quotes offer comfort.
 Never wait to express sympathy because you are unsure if it will be taken the right way, and don't waste too much time.
-Send a card, letter or bouquet of flowers to show that you care.
-You may want to deliver your card or flowers yourself, so that your friend knows you are there to share the burden of grief.
+Sending a memorial card, a handwritten letter or a bouquet of flowers shows that you are thinking of them and that you care.
+It is a good idea to deliver your card or flowers yourself, so that your friend knows you are there to share the burden of grief.
 Give yourself, and your grieving friend will certainly know how much you care.

 Understanding and Helping During the Grieving Process

 Strong emotions are felt during the grief period, and people grieve differently.
-When talking with your grieving friend, using words like died will help your friend open up, because they see that you are comfortable in using the word.
+When talking with your friend about grieving the loss of a loved one, using words like died will help your friend open up, because they see that you are comfortable in using the word.
 Let them know that you are truly sorry for their loss.
 You might say something like "I am not sure of the right thing to say, but I want you to know that I care about you.
 You can talk to me".
 Ask them what you can do to help.
 Also, allow your friend to yell, cry, scream or get angry.
 These are normal feelings and need to be expressed.
 Off your shoulder to cry on, and just be there for them during a time they really need you.
 You are there to offer comfort and support, not criticism.
 When there is silence and nothing really to say, just offer a hug.
-Sitting in silence is perfectly ok.
+Sitting in silence is perfectly okay.

 Offer Long-Term Support